-The Plan has engaged an independent review agency to handle certain further appeals of claims under the MMCP and, effective for services rendered on or after January 1, 2013, the CHCB and the MHSA that do not involve Medical Judgment.
-If you are dissatisfied with the results of any initial appeal of your claim denial to Highmark BCBS, UnitedHealthcare, Aetna or United Behavioral Health that does not involve Medical Judgment, you may file an additional appeal with the independent review agency.
-Your request for an appeal to the independent review agency must be submitted within ninety (90) days after you receive the results from your initial appeal, and the process for filing an appeal to the independent review agency will be included with the results from your initial appeal.
+The Plan has engaged an independent review agency to handle certain further appeals of claims under the MMCP, the CHCB and the MHSUD that do not involve Medical Judgment.
+If you are dissatisfied with the results of any initial appeal of your claim denial that does not involve Medical Judgment, you may file an additional appeal with the independent review agency.
+Your request for an appeal to the independent review agency must be submitted within 90 days after you receive the results from your initial appeal, and the process for filing an appeal to the independent review agency will be included with the results from your initial appeal.

-With respect to the MPSB, if you are dissatisfied with the results of any initial appeal of your claim denial to Express Scripts, you may file an additional appeal with Express Scripts if the claim does not involve Medical Judgment.
-Your request for an appeal to Express Scripts must be submitted within ninety (90) days after you receive the results from your initial appeal, and the process for filing an appeal to Express Scripts will be included with the results from your initial appeal.
+With respect to the MPSB, if you are dissatisfied with the results of any initial appeal of your claim denial, you may file an additional appeal if the claim does not involve Medical Judgment.
+Your request for an appeal must be submitted within 90 days after you receive the results from your initial appeal, and the process for filing an appeal will be included with the results from your initial appeal.